 Equifax agreed to a global settlement of up to $700 million to help those affected with the FTC, the Consumer Financial Protection Bureau, and all 50 US states and territories.

-The personal data stolen, which included names, birthdays, social security numbers, home addresses, drivers license numbers and credit card numbers, opened customers up to identity theft and other criminal risks.
+The stolen personal data, including names, birthdays, social security numbers, home addresses, driver’s license numbers, and credit card numbers, opened customers up to identity theft and other criminal risks.

-Those filing claims have two options; to receive free credit monitoring and identity theft protection services for up to 10 years, or cash payments, which cap out at $20,000 per person.
+Those filing claims have two options: free credit monitoring and identity theft protection services for up to 10 years or cash payments, which cap out at $20,000 per person.
+Terms and conditions apply.

 Facebook (2012-2013, 2016 & 2018-2019)

-Facebook has been scrutinized for years about unauthorized data use dating about to 2012-2013, where a year long breach led to the information of 6 million years being exposed, including phone numbers and email address.
+Facebook has been scrutinized for years for unauthorized data use dating back to 2012-2013, when a year-long breach led to the information of 6 million exposed, including phone numbers and email addresses.

-Fast forward to 2018, another attack on their computer network led to the exposure of the data of nearly 50 million Facebook users.
-In this instance, attackers took advantage system flaws in Facebook’s code and gained access to user accounts, with the intent of taking them over.
+Fast-forward to 2018, when another attack on their computer network exposed the data of nearly 50 million Facebook users.
+In this instance, attackers took advantage of system flaws in Facebook’s code and gained access to user accounts with the intent of taking them over.

-Most recently in April 2019, the cybersecurity research firm UpGuard reported that over 540 million records on FB users were exposed on Amazon’s cloud computer service.
-The report stated that there were two third-party app developers that made these record public.
+Most recently, in April 2019, the cybersecurity research firm UpGuard reported that over 540 million records on FB users were exposed on Amazon’s cloud computer service.
+The report stated that two third-party app developers made these records public.

-Information exposed including user data, account names, user IDs, reaction/comment details, friends, photos, location check-ins, and most of all, 22,000 users passwords.
-The companies involved were alerted about the breaches in January of 2019, but nothing was made public until April.
+The information exposed included user data, account names, user IDs, reaction/comment details, friends, photos, location check-ins, and 22,000 users’ passwords.
+The companies involved were alerted about the breaches in January 2019, but nothing was made public until April.

 DoorDash (2019)

-While the breach occurred on May 4, 2019, users who joined the site after April 5, 2018 were not impacted.
+While the breach occurred on May 4, 2019, users who joined the site after April 5, 2018, were unaffected.

-The culprit was a third-party provider, and users names, email addresses, phone numbers, delivery addresses, and passwords were stolen, along with the last four digits of their credit card numbers.
-Delivery workers and other merchants had their bank information and drivers license information stolen as well.
+The culprit was a third-party provider, and users’ names, email addresses, phone numbers, delivery addresses, and passwords were stolen, along with the last four digits of their credit card numbers.
+Delivery workers and other merchants also had their bank information and driver’s license information stolen.

-Following this, DoorDash took steps to secure customer data, including adding extra layers of security and protocols to govern their systems.
-They also encouraged all users to promptly change their passwords and monitor their bank accounts.
+Following this, DoorDash secured customer data, adding extra security and protocols to govern their systems.
+They also encouraged all users to change their passwords and monitor their bank accounts promptly.

 Zynga (2019)

-Last, but certainly not lease, Zynga, a game publisher had over 218 million players data exposed.
+Last but certainly not least, Zynga, a game publisher, had over 218 million players’ data exposed.
 Don’t know who they are?

-They are the makers of Words with Friends and Draw Something, and users had their login information stole.
+They are the makers of Words with Friends and Draw Something, and users had their login information stolen.
 They’re also known for the game FarmVille.

 Zynga announced the breach on September 12th, and a notorious Pakistani hacker named “Gnosticplayers” accepted responsibility for the attack.

-Additional information taken included user names, emails, phone numbers and Facebook, login and account IDs.
+Additional information included user names, emails, phone numbers, Facebook login, and account IDs.

 Protection From Data Breaches